semahawk/icarium/docs/spec.md

 | `r30` | General purpose                                              | `5'h1e`     |
 | `pc`  | Program counter.                                             | `5'h1f`     |

+Note: All general purpose registers have a default value of `0x0` after a reset.

 ## Status register

 The status register is an internal, 64-bit, inaccessible register, which showcases the CPU's internal state.